 After crossing the pass, you will descend to the village of Dole, located in the beautiful Khumbu valley.
 This is a great place to rest and relax before continuing your journey or returning to Gokyo.

-As you continue on the trek, the landscape change,s and the trail become steeper and more challenging.
+As you continue on the trek, the landscape changes,s and the trail becomes steeper and more challenging.
 You will pass through the Sagarmatha National Park, home to various wildlife and plants, including the elusive snow leopard.

 After a few days of hiking, you will reach Namche Bazaar, a bustling mountain town at 3,440 meters (11,283 feet).
 This is the perfect place to rest and acclimate before continuing your journey to higher elevations.
 Namche is also a great place to explore local markets, learn about the culture and traditions of the Sherpa people, and visit the nearby monastery.